 Fixed income and equity mutual funds: The fair value of investments in fixed income and equity mutual funds that are readily marketable are determined by obtaining quoted prices on nationally recognized securities exchanges (Level 1 inputs - market approach).
-One equity mutual fund is held at net asset value ("NAV") and is not quoted on a nationally recognized securities exchange; however, the amount is priced daily with no redemption restrictions (Level 2 inputs - market approach).
+Equity and fixed income mutual funds are held at net asset value ("NAV") and are not quoted on a nationally recognized securities exchange; however, the amount is priced daily with no redemption restrictions (Level 2 inputs - market approach).
 The fund is a risk-managed broad large cap growth fund, which invests in various large cap securities in the Russell 1000 Growth Index.